Virginia Clinicians for Climate Action educates and mobilizes clinician leaders to bring the health voice to climate policymaking in Virginia.

 Steering Committee Member

-Matthew J. Meyer is a critical care anesthesiologist and an Assistant Professor of Anesthesiology at the University of Virginia.
-His first job was as an environmental educator at a non-profit focused on conservation and stewardship in Vermont.
-He went to medical school at the University of Vermont, and completed a residency in Anesthesiology and fellowship in Critical Care Medicine at Massachusetts General Hospital.
+Dr. Matthew J. Meyer is a critical care anesthesiologist and an assistant professor of anesthesiology at the University of Virginia.
+His first job was as an environmental educator at a nonprofit focused on conservation and stewardship in Vermont.
+He went to medical school at the University of Vermont and completed a residency in anesthesiology and fellowship in critical care medicine at Massachusetts General Hospital.
 He researches perioperative efficiency and sustainability.
 His goal is to eliminate healthcare waste and thus lessen the impact of the healthcare economy on the environment.

 Tracy Kelly, MDDNP, MSN, CPNP-P/AC